hapticssymposium-org/hs2026/site/content/attending/venue.md

 If you would like to find one or more people to share a hotel room with, please fill out the [roommate finder form](https://forms.gle/LSHuXxKmQeLF45uR6).
 The information you enter will be shared with other attendees who are looking for a roommate so that you can find suitable matches.

+## Parking

+Overnight Valet parking and self-parking are offered on a first available basis; spaces onsite are not guaranteed.
+Parking is $25.00 for overnight valet and $20.00 for overnight self-parking per vehicle, per day.
+Hotel will offer discounted self-parking at $17.00 & valet parking at $20.00 per vehicle, per night for the above room night(s).
+Day use-only parking is complimentary.

 ## Contact

 If you have any other questions about conference accommodations, please email [lorraine.grogan@conferencedirect.com](mailto:lorraine.grogan@conferencedirect.com).